Browse A-Z

 Your menstrual flow may come to a sudden halt after surgeries to remove your ovaries, chemotherapy, or certain hormone treatments for breast cancer.

 Symptoms of menopause vary widely.
-Some women have no symptom, while others have symptoms that are moderate to severe.
+Some women have no symptoms, while others have symptoms that are moderate to severe.
 Also, some women may have symptoms for 1 to 2 years, and others may have ongoing symptoms.

 Common symptoms include: